abhi93shekJha/python_concepts/design_pattern/behavioural/observer.md

 # Sending tweet with message 20

 bitcoin_tracker.update_price(30)
-# Sending email with message 20
-# Sending sms with message 20
-# Sending tweet with message 20
 # Sending email with message 30
 # Sending sms with message 30
 # Sending tweet with message 30